Mitsu66/seocmder/README.md

 it's ok you can enter **seocmder --help** to confirm installation.
 #### 2. Windows

-You needs to have php installed and php-curl library.
+You need to have php installed and php-curl library.
 You can install wamp server on windows : [Download Wamp Server](http://www.wampserver.com/)

 Replace by your own path :